Dictionary » Negative Words » Indolent – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word ‘Indolent’ comes from the Latin indolentem, meaning “freedom from pain” — from in- (not) + dolere (to suffer or feel pain).
-It entered English in the 17th century, evolving from a medical context (describing painless conditions) to its modern sense of laziness or inactivity.
+The word ‘Indolent’ comes from the Latin indolentem, meaning “free from pain” — from in- (not) + dolere (to suffer or feel pain).
+It entered English in the 17th century, first appearing in medical contexts (describing painless or slow-moving conditions), and later developing into its modern sense of laziness or inactivity.

 Example Sentences

-- She spent her weekends in an indolent haze of naps and lounging.
+• She spent her weekends in an indolent haze of naps, streaming, and lounging.

-- The company let go of the indolent employee who rarely met deadlines.
+• The manager addressed the indolent employee who rarely met deadlines or followed up.

-- Indolent habits can hinder personal growth and productivity.
+• Indolent habits can quietly hinder personal growth and productivity over time.

 Indolent Synonyms